deepdrugai/DPEB/README.md

 The `.csv` metadata files contain UniProt IDs, amino acid sequences, and optionally precomputed averaged embeddings for fast access.

-These files are ready to be used in:
-- GNN-based protein–protein interaction (PPI) prediction
-- Protein classification
-- Protein family clustering
-- Any downstream computational biology pipeline

 ---
 ##  Environment Setup